masives/sanity-to-wordpress/readme.md

 - script doesn't check if the file provide in wordpress exists which will break sanity import!
 You have to add the url to [missingImagesBlackList.js](missingImagesBlackList.js)
 - images are exported as enhancedImage which includes alt and caption
 - you can see the reference to schema used in [schemas](./schemas) directory

-# TODO

-- move blacklist to separate file that is not tracked by github
+- errors are input into `resources.errors.log` file

 # Acknowledgments